HewlettPackard/galadriel/GOVERNANCE.md

 ### Maintainers

 These are individuals who can approve submitted pull requests to be merged into the primary codebase.
-The project requires pull requests to be approved by at least two (2) maintaners.
-Once approved, a pull request can be merged by either maintainers or the contributor who submitted it.
+The project requires pull requests to be approved by at least two (2) maintainers.
+Once approved, a pull request can be merged by maintainers.
 A list of the current maintainers can be found in the [Codeowners](./CODEOWNERS) file.

 ## Change Review Process

 **All changes must be submitted as a GitHub Pull Request (PR)**

-The submitter of a pull request is responsible for responding to feedback from reviewers.
+The submitter of a pull request is responsible for responding to any feedback.
 While it remains open, the submitter is also responsible for ensuring the change is always in a state where it can be merged.
 Guidelines for submitting a pull request for approval can be found [here](/CONTRIBUTING.md).

 **All changes must be approved by at least two (2) Maintainers**